arnulfojr/stan-cli/README.md

 Uses Click to expose a good and standarized CLI interface and uses Pygments to colorize JSON content!

+> This repository is still in alpha version

 ## Requirements

 * Python >= 3.7